sweet-research-group/sweet-research-group.github.io/projects/index.md

 %}

+{% capture text %}

 Consumer-grade wearables (e.g., Fitbit, Apple Watch) offer great potential for remote health monitoring by capturing multi-modal data like heart rate, activity, and sleep.
 However, AI models built on this data often lack reliability due to individual variability, missing data, and limited ground truth in real-world use.
 Our group addresses these challenges by modeling longitudinal wearable data to develop digital biomarkers and predictive AI, aiming to deliver real-time feedback for users and support clinical decision-making, ultimately enhancing community-based remote health monitoring.

+{% endcapture %}

 {%
   include feature.html
   image="images/photo.jpg"
   link=""
-  title="Novel Biomarker and Predictive AI" flip=true
+  title="Novel Wearable-derived Biomarkers and Predictive AI" flip=true style="bare"
-  style="bare"
   text=text
 %}

+{% capture text %}

 Uncertainty in wearable data has been a critical challenge in developing reliable AI for wearables.
 This uncertainty often undermines the robustness and generalizability of AI models when applied to new users or different scenarios.
-Our group aims to tackle these challenges by designing and applying diverse learning strategies to enhance the AI training process and improve performance across varied contexts.
+Our group aims to tackle these challenges by developing and applying different learning strategies to enhance the AI training process and improve performance across varied contexts.

+{% endcapture %}

 {%
   include feature.html